-Developmental glaucoma can start at any time, including soon after birth, and is often detected during your child’s first eye exam.
+Developmental glaucoma can start shortly after birth and is often detected during the child’s first eye exam.

-If glaucoma or significant ocular hypertension is confirmed, the eye doctor will most likely prescribe eye drops to lower intraocular pressure with the goal of either increasing the exit of fluid from the eye or decreasing the production of fluid inside the eye.
-However, in some instances, these treatments may not suffice, and surgery will be necessary to control the pressure and prevent any vision loss due to glaucoma.
+If your child is diagnosed with glaucoma, the eye doctor will likely prescribe eye drops or oral medication to lower intraocular pressure with the goal of either increasing the exit of fluid from the eye or decreasing the production of fluid inside the eye.
+However, in some instances, these treatments may not suffice, and surgery will be required to control the pressure and prevent vision loss due to glaucoma.

-The two most common types of surgery for developmental glaucoma are:
+The two preferred surgeries for developmental glaucoma are:

-- Trabeculectomy - removal of a small amount of tissue to make an opening so fluid can drain from the eye and relieve pressure
+- Trabeculectomy - removes a small amount of tissue to create an opening so fluid can drain from the eye and relieve pressure.

-The surgery is performed in an operating room and the patient is given ‘twilight’ anesthesia.
-The child is awake but not responsive.
+In both surgeries, the patient will be given ‘twilight’ anesthesia, meaning the child remains awake but not responsive.
 The surgeon will clean the eye, numb it and use an instrument to keep the eyelids open.

-The child may see lights, but should not feel any pain during surgery.
-Following surgery, the child will need to wear a clear plastic shield over the surgically repaired eye to protect it.
+The child may see lights but should not feel any pain during surgery.
+Following surgery, the child must wear a clear plastic shield over the surgically repaired eye to protect it.

 What to Expect After Glaucoma Surgery

-After surgery, fluid will leave the eye through the newly-created drainage channel, and the patient should feel less eye pressure.
-The eye doctor may prescribe steroid or antibiotic eye drops, and possibly stop glaucoma medications.
+After surgery, the patient should experience reduced eye pressure.
+The eye doctor may prescribe steroid or antibiotic eye drops and possibly stop glaucoma medications.

 While the purpose of surgery is to lower the pressure in the eye, it can’t cure glaucoma.
-Therefore, another surgery is often needed.
-Fortunately, when the initial surgery is successful, it can often keep eye pressure within the normal range for anywhere from 6 months to several years.
+If the initial surgery is successful, it can often keep eye pressure within the normal range for anywhere from 6 months to several years.
 At times, a follow-up surgery is required.

-If your child has symptoms of glaucoma, such as irregular eye size, cloudy patches or light sensitivity, schedule an eye exam to test for glaucoma.
-Make an appointment with Dr. Chad Green at Eyecare Greengate in Greensburg for a diagnostic eye test.
-We’re here to help.
+If your child has symptoms of glaucoma, such as irregular eye size, cloudy patches or light sensitivity, make sure to schedule an eye exam to test for glaucoma by contacting Eyecare Greengate in Greensburg.

 Our practice serves patients from Greensburg, Murrysville, Fort Allen, and Export, Pennsylvania and surrounding communities.